Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

 ## Activity

-Create your own custom checkboxes and radio buttons.
-Add these to your CSS framework.
+Follow the guide above to get your navbar started.
+Build from there and style the navbar to make it fit the design and theme of your framework.

+We will remove all of these at the break to get comments from your peers.
+After the break, we will work to improve the navbars and review a second time.

-## Homework: Framework
+## Homework: Framework - Nav Bar and Footer

-Complete your CSS framework:
+Add a Navbar to your framework.
+See the description linked below for more details on this assignment:

 [project-css-framework.md](../Assignments/project-css-framework.md)